mrktj/Solitaire-Card_Base-GOODGOOD-unity3d/Unity/Assets/NGUI/ReadMe - 3.5.1.txt

 -----------------
  Version History
 -----------------

+3.5.5
+- NEW: Added built-in support for endless scroll view (UIWrapContent).
+- NEW: Added a new example showing how to make endless scroll views.
+- NEW: Added an "Pivot" setting to the UIGrid that controls how the content is positioned.
+- NEW: Keyboard and controller navigation has been simplified (UIKeyNavigation).
+- NEW: Added EnvelopContent example script that shows how to resize a sprite to envelop custom content.
+- NEW: Widget anchors now have an option to be executed only when enabled, rather than every update.
+- FIX: UIWidget.SetRect will now work properly again.
+- FIX: Unity 4.0, 4.1 and 4.2 compile fix.

 3.5.4
 - NEW: You can now bake basic effects into bitmap fonts via inspector: soft shadow, soft outline, bevel, etc.